kshaffer/courses/mediaActivism.md

 ## About this syllabus

-This syllabus is *a summary of course objectives and content* and a reminder of *some* relevant university policies, not a contract. *All information in this syllabus (except for the “General course description”) is subject to change, with sufficient advanced notice provided by the instructor.*
+This syllabus is a *summary of course objectives and content* and a reminder of *some* relevant university policies, not a contract. *All information in this syllabus (except for the "General course description") is subject to change, with sufficient advanced notice provided by the instructor.*

+In the spirit of collaboration at the center of this course, this syllabus (and the entire course website) is [hosted on GitHub Pages](https://github.com/kshaffer/courses/commit/b21fe9864b5a0782478360fe55012031b501bfb9), and I will consider pull requests (suggested changes) from students.